aursu/letsencrypt/README.md

 We've received 2 available ACME challenges - `http-01` and `dns-01`

-Our (my :) ) target is DNS ACME challenge.
+Our target is DNS ACME challenge.
 There are tons of HTTP and TLS based automation tools over internet but they do not allow to request certificate for internal company resources.